Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path

 \subsection{Decoupled Methods}

-Decoupled approaches address the exponential complexity of MRMP by decomposing the problem into many single-robot problems, e.g., by treating other robots as velocity obstacles and moving in simultaneously~\cite{van2011reciprocal, guo2021vrorca, arul2021vrvo}.
-These methods can coordinate many planar robots but suffer in narrow workspaces, such as the doorway in \cref{sce:doorway}, due to deadlocks. \citet{pan2020augment_control} used a potential field control policy to generate the path and a sample-based planner to escape the deadlocks.
-Algorithms such as~\cite{van2005prioritized,li2022learningpc} schedule robots in prioritized order where each robot plans in order and treats previously picked robots as dynamic obstacles.
-Many decoupled algorithms are difficult to generalize to high-DoF cases due to unknown workspace-to-configuration space projections and differing state representations for each manipulator.
-Many learning-based methods~\cite{li2021GNN, li2022learningpc, foerster2017stabilising} also require data and training and do not readily generalize.
+Decoupled approaches address the exponential complexity of MRMP by decomposing the problem into many single-robot problems, e.g., by treating other robots as velocity obstacles and moving in simultaneously~\cite{van2011reciprocal, arul2021vrvo, pan2020augment_control}.
+The velocity obstacles are computationally costly to determine in the configuration space of a high-degree-of-freedom manipulator robot.
+Other algorithms, such as~\cite{van2005prioritized,li2022learningpc, orthey2024multilevel}, schedule robots in a prioritized order, where each robot plans in sequence and treats previously selected robots as dynamic obstacles. \Weihang{Resolving deadlocks in multi-robot motion planning using prioritized methods requires careful design of the prioritization strategy.
+Prior work~\cite{ma2019searching} has shown that fixed-order prioritization is incomplete for multi-robot planning.
+Deadlock-free prioritized methods, such as~\cite{ma2019searching, vcap2015prioritized, zhang2024d}, have only been demonstrated for mobile-robot settings, where the mapping between the workspace and configuration space is straightforward and solving the single-robot planning problem is trivial.} Many decoupled algorithms are difficult to generalize to high-DoF cases due to unknown workspace-to-configuration space projections and differing state representations for each manipulator.
+Many learning-based methods~\cite{li2021GNN, li2022learningpc} also require data and training and do not readily generalize.